jjstockton/UWaterlooAPI/README.md

-# UWaterlooAPI (WIP)
+# Open Data for Java (WIP)

-A Java wrapper for the University of Waterloo's Open Data API.
+An unofficial Java wrapper for the University of Waterloo's [Open Data API](https://uwaterloo.ca/api/).

 ### Basic Usage